← Back to Blog

 Volumes and Data Persistence

-# Named volume (managed by Docker, survives container removal)
+# Named volume - managed by Docker, survives container removal, easy to back up

 docker volume create mydata